SAP/project-portal-for-innersource/README.md

 ## Acknowledgements

-Thanks for the input and great support of the [InnerSourceCommons Pattern Group](https://github.com/InnerSourceCommons/InnerSourcePatterns).
+Thanks to [InnerSourceCommons Pattern Group](https://github.com/InnerSourceCommons/InnerSourcePatterns) for the feedback and great support.